The online Comment window has expired

 • Default_avatar

-John Nicolaus about 4 years ago
+John Nicolaus over 4 years ago

 We are seeing devastating impacts from the COVID-19 pandemic on our community.
 The aftermath of COVID-19 is only going to worsen Oakland’s housing crisis.
 While the city has taken steps to protect tenants by passing an eviction moratorium, some landlords are continuing to attempt to intimidate tenants into leaving.
 Now, and as we recover from this pandemic, City Council must act to keep Oakland residents safe and housed.